-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 What's increasingly clear is that young adults can be key to curbing community transmission of the virus.

-A study from Japan concluded that those in their 20s and 30s played a significant role in spreading the virus in non-health care settings, including restaurants, bars, music related events and workplaces.
+A study from Japan concluded that those in their 20s and 30s played a significant role in spreading the virus in non-health care settings, including restaurants, bars, music-related events and workplaces.

 "We need to change our whole thinking about COVID-19 during this stage of the pandemic," said Dr. Thomas Tsai, a professor at the Harvard T.H.
 Chan School of Public Health.
 "It's difficult to contain the virus physically because you have younger individuals, who may be pre-symptomatic or mildly symptomatic, who are going about their normal lives and reengaging with society."

-Instead of returning to a lock down, Tsai said the key is to make tests widely available, contact trace clusters of disease and push people to wear face coverings.
+Instead of returning to a lockdown, Tsai said the key is to make tests widely available, use contact tracing to find clusters of the disease and push people to wear face coverings.

 "Arguably, this is even more important now because we're no longer motivated to follow public health guidance by images of people lining up outside the hospitals in New York," he said.
 "It needs to be a more personal approach."